 - It has easy navigation due to a wide range of keyboard shortcuts.

 - It has a powerful search and Filtering features.

 - Fewer customization scopes.

 10. LXDE: Linux Desktop Environment

 LXDE is one of the lightweight, user-friendly, and energy-efficient Linux Desktop Environments.
-This can perform in older computers using meager resources.
+It can perform in older computers using meager resources.
 This modular desktop environment is based on GTK+, and its components can be independently used.
 This makes it supported by almost all distros.
 With all these and customizable ability, it is one of the best Linux Desktop Environments.

 - Lightweight and user-friendly.

-- Consumes very less memory.
+- It consumes very little memory.

 - Variety of configuration tools.

 - Almost all distros support this Desktop Environment.